 Specialized Walnut Oil for Painting - Enhanced Medium for Artists

-Walnut Oil is cold pressed from fresh dried walnuts (Juglans regia), and lightly refined.
-Yellows less than linseed oil, so it is good for making pale oil colors and to make oil paint more fluid.
+Walnut Oil is cold pressed from fresh, dried walnuts (Juglans regia) and lightly refined.
+Yellows less than linseed oil, so it is good for making pale oil colors and making oil paint more fluid.
 See more information below on the ways to use Walnut Oil.

-Our walnut oil is cold-pressed from freshly dried English walnuts (Juglans regia) grown in California, and then lightly refined.
+Our walnut oil is cold-pressed from freshly dried English walnuts (Juglans regia) grown in California and then lightly refined.
 It is a clear, pale yellow oil that is odorless.
-As a thin oil, it is used to make oil paint more fluid.
-As it yellows less than linseed oil (but more than safflower oil) it is good for making pale oil colors.
+As a thin oil, it makes oil paint more fluid.
+As it yellows less than linseed oil (but more than safflower oil), it is suitable for making pale oil colors.
 Walnut oil dries more slowly than linseed oil, drying in four or five days.
-It is said to have a less tendency to crack than linseed oil, but this has not be verified by research.
+It is said to have a less tendency to crack than linseed oil, but research has not verified this.

 Use to make oil colors and thin oil colors.
 This oil is excellent for making and thinning whites and pale colors.